 - 2-3 fresh basil leaves

-Preheat the oven to 400˚F. Peel and slice the carrots into 1” thick slices on a bias (angled).
+Preheat the oven to 400˚F. Peel and slice the carrots into 1 - 2” thick slices or chunks, on a bias (angled).

 Place the carrots in a large mixing bowl.
 Drizzle with oil, maple syrup and coconut aminos.
 Sprinkle the carrots with garlic powder, salt, black pepper and fresh thyme.
 Toss well (with clean hands works best) to coat evenly.